 Everyone who has ever been to Mexico or spoken about it to their friends will have heard of Coco Bongo.
 Free drinks, cabaret shows, music, and dancing await in this crazy Vegas-style showground.
 It certainly makes an exciting difference to the entertainment at your resort.

 How much does it cost?
 Standard tickets are $89, and there are options to choose silver or gold options that include balcony views or seating and premium drinks for a bit more.
-I did this, and the only advantage I really found was the queue jump (the queues were insane) and the table service.
-Don’t be fooled into thinking these options give you privacy or space until you’re willing to pay for the VIP table packages.
+I did this, and the only advantage I found was the queue jump (the queues were insane) and the table service.
+Be aware that these options give you privacy or space once you’re willing to pay for the VIP table packages.

 Take a tour to Isla Mujeres & Contoy Island

-Why just visit one island when you can enjoy two.
-Playa del Carmen excursions to Isla Mujeres and Contoy island offers time to explore the stunning beaches on your own or guided tours to the museum, observatory, or lagoon.
+Why visit one island when you can enjoy two?
+Excursions from Playa del Carmen to Isla Mujeres and Contoy island offers time to explore the stunning beaches on your own or guided tours to the museum, observatory, or lagoon.

 On route, you will also get to snorkel at the Ixlache Reef, part of the Mesoamerican Barrier Reef, the second-largest n the world.
-I saw sea turtles here which was amazing, although the water was a little foggy.
+I saw sea turtles here, which was terrific, although the water was a little foggy.
 Choose a catamaran tour for the most fun.

-How far from Playa del Carmen is it: these tours depart from Punta Sam Ferry Terminal, north of Cancun so expect to spend at least 1 hour 30 traveling to the location + 30-minute ferry to the islands.
+How far from Playa del Carmen is it: these tours depart from Punta Sam Ferry Terminal, north of Cancun so expect to spend at least 1 hour 30 traveling to the location and a 30-minute ferry to the islands.

 How much does it cost? expect to pay about £82 / $108 + $15 docking fee

-One of the things to do when it rains in Playa del Carmen is to have fun with some adventure activities.
-Rip up the muddy, wet Mayan jungle trails with an ATV Quad Bike.
+One of the best things to do in Playa del Carmen when it rains, is to have fun with some adventure activities.
+Rip up the muddy, wet Mayan jungle trails with an ATV Quad Bike experience.
 Take a double loop around the tropical terrain before taking to the trees to walk the hanging bridges and glide to the different platforms.

-How far is it from Player del Carmen?
-Expect to spend between 30minutes to an hour traveling to the location.
+How far is it from Playa del Carmen?
+Expect to spend between 30 minutes to an hour traveling to the location.

 How much does it cost?
 From £53 / $70 if you share an ATV (you can swap halfway) or an additional £20 / $30 to have your own.

-If you plan to do several Playa del Carmen excursions, then be prepared to have several doses of tequila tastings throughout your trip; perfect if you’re a drinker, right?
+If you plan to do several excursions in Playa del Carmen, then be prepared to have several tequila tastings throughout your trip; perfect if you’re a drinker, right?
 Mexico strikes a beautiful balance between exciting activities, ancient history and culture, beautiful beaches, and vibrant nightlife.